-In the post-pandemic landscape, employers must stay on top of the latest trends and consider how a digital solution could make work easier for employees, because it is becoming increasingly clear that productivity is not dependent on working in the office.
+Although the impact of COVID-19 was relatively mild in Australia and New Zealand, remote work is still gaining traction, as evidenced by a rise in remote job listings.
+In the post-pandemic landscape, employers must stay on top of the latest trends and consider how a digital solution could make work easier for employees, because it is becoming increasingly clear that members of the workforce are looking further afield for more flexible work arrangements.

 Workers are no longer bound to a specific location

 The past year brought sweeping changes, not least in work culture.
 With remote job listings going up according to LinkedIn, many Australians and New Zealanders took the opportunity to explore new job markets, widening the talent pool for employers.
 Many are also relocating out of the cities and into regional areas since remote work eliminates the regular commute.
 This marked a clear shift towards digital workplaces, offering jobseekers more opportunities to find work that suits their circumstances.
 Employers are also optimistic about this shift, with 77% in Australia and 76% in New Zealand planning to continue carrying out remote working, according to a survey conducted by Censuswide.